 Short and easy hikes on the North Island of New Zealand

-The hike takes a little over an hour return.
-That is, if you start at the Spa Park.
+The hike takes a little over an hour (return).
+That is if you start at Spa Park.
 You can also drive straight up to the Huka Falls if you don’t like hiking.
 I recommend hiking there though, it’s a nice track.
-Check this page of the DOC site for more info about hiking to the Huka Falls.
+Check this page of the DOC site for more info about hiking to Huka Falls.

 Tips for hiking the Tongariro Crossing

 - There is no food or drinking water available on the trail so bring enough with you.

 - Wear proper clothing (bring enough layers) and sturdy hiking boots!